gphanikumar/MM2090/lessons/git-tut.md

 # Using Git

+# Get to know about github

+  * [Github Guides](https://www.youtube.com/githubguides) channel on youtube has many videos to help you learn about the github environment.
+  * [Github Guides](https://guides.github.com/) website has tutorials you can use to learn about github step by step.

 ## Installing git

 Git is readily available as a package on ubuntu.
 Install it using the following command.